 - Increased sensitivity to light

-If you experience any of these symptoms, seeking advice from an eye care professional immediately is important.
-Additionally, seek medical care immediately if you exhibit symptoms of an infection after using these products.
+If you experience any of these symptoms after using contaminated eye drops, seeking advice from an eye care professional is crucial.

 FDA Warns to Stop Using 26 Types of OTC Eye Drops: ABC News Video